The Art of Personal Chaos: Conception and stage setup

 In an interview with Variety, Goebel said the opening sequence was conceived as "a theatrical opera that would immediately establish the show's grand scale."
-She further explained envisioning colossal gowns that eventually evolved into a cage-like dress with dancers inside, creating a "really innovative and mic drop" moment, while also reimagining "Paparazzi" as "a slow, emotional rendition", with Gaga emerging from a sandbox representing a grave and using a flowing cape to symbolize "her soaring and finding her wings again."
-On the "Poker Face" performance, Goebel said:
+She further explained envisioning colossal gowns that eventually evolved into a cage-like dress with dancers inside, creating a "really innovative and mic drop" moment, while also reimagining "Paparazzi" as "a slow, emotional rendition", with Gaga emerging from a sandbox representing a grave and using a flowing cape to symbolize "her soaring and finding her wings again".
+Goebel also revealed that the grave-like sandbox used in the second act was filled with cat litter.
+On the "Poker Face" performance, she explained that the chessboard was conceived as a recognizable visual device that audiences could immediately understand.
+After considering the concept for several songs, she felt it was particularly suited to "Poker Face", and the sequence was developed around the idea of a strategic "push and pull" between Gaga and an alternate version of herself.
+Goebel said that placing the familiar imagery of a chess game within Gaga's emotional storyline helped make the conflict between the two figures more visually direct and powerful.

-I kept thinking, what are visuals that people can resonate with and relate to?
-With the chessboard idea, we ran through that being on different types of songs, and then I was like, wait for "Poker Face," it's brilliant.
-It made sense, so we started to develop the story of this push and pull with her and a different version of herself.
-Everyone knows how to play chess, and putting that in her emotional storyline was really cool and powerful.

 In a later interview with Rolling Stone, Gaga described the show's conceptual structure as "a gothic dream" tied to themes she had "struggled with [her] whole life".
-She also added a redesigned version of "Shallow" during final rehearsals, explaining that she wanted to bring the song into her own aesthetic because "it doesn't have [her] signature style".
-Polansky noted the logistical challenge of moving her to the secondary stage, which led to the gondola concept used in the performance, with Gaga labelling the idea of singing "Shallow" on a boat as "so campy" and as "the perfect challenge".
+She also added a redesigned version of "Shallow" - incorporating an unused electronic drum loop by co-writer Mark Ronson-during final rehearsals, explaining that she wanted to bring the song into her own aesthetic because "it doesn't have [her] signature style".
+Polansky explained that the team had considered how Gaga would reach the secondary stage, ultimately devising a gondola, pulled across the catwalk by dancers during "Shallow".
+The staging of the number drew inspiration from Andrew Lloyd Webber's 1986 musical The Phantom of the Opera, an interpretation Webber himself later endorsed.